About

 Bicester Foodbank was founded by the wonderful Janet Ray in December 2006 until June 2021.
 Janet was awarded a British Empire Medal in the Queen’s Birthday Honours for her dedicated work to the foodbank and fundraising efforts.
 During this time Janet raised a staggering quarter of a million pounds as the principle fundraiser.

 In December 2020, Bicester Foodbank moved to our current location at The Beacon on Wesley Lane.
+Emma Salisbury was appointed project manager in December 2021 and Alison Drake joined in January 2024 as Foodbank Manager.

 The Foodbank Network – Trussell Trust